 So yes, we revere and adore Christ, and believe in Him as a Divine Messenger of God.
 (For more info about the Bahá’í relationship to Christianity, go here.)

 Do Bahá’ís celebrate Christmas as a religious community?

 No, we don’t.
 We accept Christ wholeheartedly, and therefore honor the celebration of His birth, but we do not celebrate Christmas as a community.
 We accept and honor Moses, Buddha, Krishna, Zoroaster, Muhammad, and other Divine Messengers as well, and if we celebrated all of their births and other holy days associated with each of them . . . well, we’d be partying all year long.
 And as fun as that sounds, it doesn’t really make sense logistically.
 And it wouldn’t make sense to only celebrate some and not the others.
 So as a community, we only celebrate the holy days and holidays associated with the Bahá’í calendar.

 But CAN Bahá’ís celebrate Christmas?

-Yes, and many of us do joyfully celebrate Christmas with our families and friends who do so.
-As individuals, we are free to partake in any religious activities that don't directly interfere with the Bahá’í teachings.
-In fact, sharing one another's spiritual traditions is one of the best ways to form bonds of fellowship and unity among people of all faiths, which is one of the central teachings of Bahá'u'lláh: "Consort with the followers of all religions in a spirit of friendliness and fellowship."
+Yes, just not in relation to each other.
+Many of us do joyfully celebrate Christmas with our families and friends who celebrate it.
+As individuals, we are free to partake in any religious activities that don’t directly interfere with the Bahá’í teachings.
+In fact, sharing one another’s spiritual traditions is one of the best ways to form bonds of fellowship and unity among people of all faiths, which is one of the central teachings of Bahá’u’lláh: “Consort with the followers of all religions in a spirit of friendliness and fellowship.”

 So do Bahá’ís have Christmas trees, bake Christmas cookies, put up Christmas lights, exchange Christmas gifts, etc.?